magento/pwa-studio/pwa-devdocs/src/tutorials/create-taglist-component/index.md

 // Import the previously defined Tag component import Tag from './tag';

-// This is the main tag list module const TagList = props => {
+// This is the main tag list component const TagList = props => {

     // Destructure the props object into variables